brandanblevins/python-udemy-angela-yu/basic_python_functions.md

 Input function:
 input()

-Length function (calculaters the number of characters): len()
+Length function (calculates the number of characters): len()

 Data typing function (figure out the data type; you can also do things like int() to convert data types):